deniselouzada/hello-world/README.md

 # hello-world
+Hi!
+I'm Denise!
+I'm an Electrical Engineer hoping to turn professional Data Scientist :)
-The one where I learn how to properly use this thing :D **first change incoming!**
+Currently learning how to properly code in Python and use this thing called GitHub.

+If you're reading this, I hope you're doing well!
+Have a nice day :D